BirdeeHub/nixToLua/README.md

 use toLua to convert nix to lua

-can convert nix to lua, EXCEPT FOR UNCALLED NIX FUNCTIONS.
+can convert any nix to lua, EXCEPT FOR UNCALLED NIX FUNCTIONS.

 ```nixToLua.mkLuaInline```